Micro TDH

-Fernando Daniel Morillo Rivas (born 14 April 1999), known professionally as Micro TDH, is a Venezuelan singer, rapper and songwriter.
+Fernando Daniel Morillo Rivas (born April 14, 1999), known professionally as Micro TDH, is a Venezuelan singer, rapper and songwriter.
 He was awarded at the Union Rock Show Awards as "Mejor artista revelación" in 2016.

 Known for singles like "Cafuné", "Bésame sin sentir", "Aquí Estoy", among others.
-He gained greater popularity internationally thanks to his collaboration on the song "Te vi" with the Colombian group Piso 21, "Demasiado Tarde" as a duet with Lenny Tavárez, "Dime Cuantas Veces Remix" with Rels B, Lenny Tavárez & Justin Quiles, and his most recent single with Myke Towers, "El Tren".
+He gained greater popularity internationally thanks to his collaboration on the song "Te vi" with the Colombian group Piso 21, "Demasiado Tarde" as a duet with Lenny Tavárez, "Dime Cuantas Veces Remix" with Rels B, Lenny Tavárez & Justin Quiles, and his single with Myke Towers, "El Tren".

-Biography
+Early life

 Fernando was born on April 14, 1999, in the city of Mérida, Mérida State, Venezuela.
 At the age of 4, he began to feel interest in music, participating in Christmas spots and regional radio programs.
 At the age of 12, he decides to venture into rap music, debuting as a freestyler in the streets of Mérida, where he became known as MC microbio.
 And later "MC Micro" is born.
 His history in the music industry begins with the record company The Dog House, from where he formed his name as Micro TDH.